dalonsoa/scientific_computing/installing_R.md

   <img width="500" height="400" src="https://github.com/dalonsoa/scientific_computing/blob/master/images/RStudio_panel4.png">
 </p>

-# Some usegul tips before getting started with R!
+# Some useful tips before getting started with R!

 * We recommend you type all your commands in the R script instead of typing them in the R console.
 This is because you can save this R script as a file, which means that you can later open it and re-run everything that you have been doing during this workshop.